wking-io/elm-live/Readme.md

 ## SUPPORTED PLATFORMS

 We currently support all Unix systems.
-We’re also [doing our best](https://github.com/tomekwi/elm-live/labels/Windows%20support) to bring _elm-live_ to Windows.
+We’re also [almost there](https://github.com/tomekwi/elm-live/labels/Windows%20support) with Windows support!